facioquo/stock-indicators-python/docs/pages/contributing.md

 Major | `x.-.-` | A significant deviation with major breaking changes.
 Minor | `-.x.-` | A new feature, usually new non-breaking change, such as adding an indicator.
 Minor breaking changes may occur here and are denoted in the [release notes](https://github.com/DaveSkender/Stock.Indicators.Python/releases).
 Patch | `-.-.x` | A small bug fix, chore, or documentation change.
-Increment | `-.-.-+x` | Intermediate commits between releases.

-After creating `git tag` with version number for the latest release, deployment workflow will be triggered.
+After one of our repository administrators creates a `git tag` on the `main` branch, reflecting the new version number, the `PyPI` deployment workflow will start.
-Then, publish the release note manually using [automatically generated release notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) feature.
+After the new package is published, they'll publicly post the [release record](https://github.com/DaveSkender/Stock.Indicators.Python/releases) with [automatically generated notes](https://docs.github.com/en/repositories/releasing-projects-on-github/automatically-generated-release-notes) and other information.

 ## License